Section Navigation

 Pupils’ Medical information

-All other medical information is documented on Bromcom.
+All other medical information is documented on Bromcom and Medical Tracker.
 All medical information is treated in the strictest confidence.

 Record Keeping

-All attendances to the first aid room will be documented by the first aid team using a central spreadsheet to which only limited, relevant staff have access.
+All attendances to the first aid room will be documented by the first aid team using Medical Tracker, an online reporting and recording system to which only limited, relevant staff have access.

-Any medication, whether routine or ad hoc, given to a pupil by staff will be documented on that spreadsheet.
-Parents/carers will be notified of any ad hoc medication doses given to their child.
+Any medication, whether routine or ad hoc, given to a pupil by staff will be documented on Medical Tracker.
+Parents/carers will be notified by email from Medical Tracker of any ad hoc medication doses given to their child.

 If a pupil refuses to take medication, staff will not force them to do so but will inform parents/carers by phone or email.